teambit/bit/src/extensions/pkg/readme.md

-# `extension Pkg name`
+# `extension @teambit/pkg`

-An extension that:
 1. allows users to change (add) properties in the component's package.json
-2. allow other extensions to add new properties to the component's package.json
+2. allows other extensions to add new properties to the component's package.json
-3. allow an env to add new properties to the component's package.json
+3. allows an env to add new properties to the component's package.json
-4. expose a pack command to pack a component into a tar suitable for an npm registry
+4. exposes a pack command to pack a component into a tar suitable for an npm registry
+5. exposes a publish command to publish components to a private registry
+6. utilizes PostExport hook to auto publish components during export

 ## Usage